 - Leg weakness or trouble moving the legs

-- Incontinence (loss of control of urine or stool) or problems urinating
+- Loss of control of urine or stool (incontinence) or problems passing urine

 If you notice symptoms like these, call your doctor right away or go to the emergency room.
-If not treated right away, they can lead to life-long paralysis (inability to walk or even move).
+If not treated right away, spinal cord compression can lead to life-long paralysis (inability to walk or even move).